 Subscribe-to-Open (S2O) is an alternative, transformative model that aims to transition subscription journals to open access in a fair and sustainable way without Article Processing Charges (APCs).
 First introduced by Annual Reviews and later endorsed by cOAlition S, S2O has been embraced by a number of publishers who have come together in the S2O Community of Practice.
 This innovative model has quickly become an accepted approach for achieving open access and builds on collaborative initiatives such as SCOAP3 and Knowledge Unlatched.

-Following the subscription renewal cycle, a journal joining the S2O programme will publish its newly accepted content in open access as soon as all subscription renewals have been received, typically at the end of February in Year 1.
-Authors are able to publish open access, free of charge in S2O journals and articles are published under a CC-BY 4.0 license which allows authors to retain the copyright and others to share and adapt the content.
+Following the subscription renewal cycle, a journal joining the S2O programme will publish its newly accepted content in open access as soon as all subscription renewals have been received.
+Articles are published under a CC-BY 4.0 license which allows authors to retain the copyright and others to share and adapt the content.